To start using PHP_CodeSniffer, enable it in Repository Settings. To configure the coding standard you want to follow, add

-The following standards have been detected automatically:
+The following standards are detected automatically:

 Example setting for PHP_CodeSniffer under

-./ is adopted by default.
+./ is used.

 PSR2 is used when auto detection fails.

-$ phpcs3 -iThe installed coding standards are MySource, PEAR, PSR1, PSR2, Squiz, Zend, Symfony, CakePHP, WordPress-Docs, WordPress-Core, WordPress, WordPress-Extra and WordPress-VIP
+$ phpcs3 -i The installed coding standards are MySource, PEAR, PSR1, PSR2, Squiz, Zend, Symfony, CakePHP, WordPress-Docs, WordPress-Core, WordPress, WordPress-Extra and WordPress-VIP

 This option controls extensions of files Sider inspects.
 The default value is

 This option controls file encoding.

 A comma-separated list of patterns to ignore files and directories by.